SysKitTeam/docs-point/releases/cloud/point-2023-11-02-announcement.md

 ---
 description: >-
-  This article provides importantn information about the upcoming release of Syskit Point Cloud.
+  This article provides important information about the upcoming release of Syskit Point Cloud.
 ---

-# Syskit Point Cloud - Upcoming Release Announcement

-Syskit Point is constantly evolving to serve you better and with this release, we wanted to bring your attention to **2 enhancements that will require your action**.
+Syskit Point is constantly evolving to serve you better, and with this release, we wanted to bring your attention to **2 enhancements that will require your action**.

 ## When Can You Expect the New Release?